It’s not always easy to decide whether an outfit is work-appropriate…

-No-one likes to look pasty, but there’s a time and a place for a fake bake.
+No one likes to look overly pale, but there’s a time and a place for a fake bake.

-While there’s nothing wrong with adding a bit of colour here and there, be careful not to overdo it.
-You don’t want to be one who turns up to the meeting looking like an extra from The Only Way is Essex.
+Sure, it’s fine to add a bit of colour here and there, but be careful not to overdo it.
+The last thing you want is to be one who turns up to the meeting looking like an extra from The Only Way is Essex.

 Bottom line: you work with these people every day.
 You’re not fooling anyone.